HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 Note: please check the `README` of each repository to dive deeper into the code and be able to replicate our results.

 ## Getting Started
-Our code relies on using [CoppeliaSim](https://www.coppeliarobotics.com/)  for Simulating our experiments on robots, and [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) for publishing commands to our robots.
+Our code relies on using [CoppeliaSim](https://www.coppeliarobotics.com/)  for Simulating our experiments on robots, and [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html) for publishing speed commands to our robots.

 1. Clone our repo: `git clone https://github.com/HusseinLezzaik/Multi-agent-path-planning.git`